BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_0_Empowering_Bitcoin_Transactions.md

 After working through this chapter, a developer will be able to:

    * Decide Whether RBF or CPFP Might Help a Transaction
-   * Create Transactiosn with Data
+   * Create Transactions with Data
    * Create Transactions with Locktimes

 Supporting objectives include the ability to: